 You can start in one of the following ways:

-If you’re afraid you will come across as arrogant or aggressive while voicing your opinion, you can always soften your presentation with a smile.
-In online communication, you can’t rely on body language, but you can use emojis to show that you mean well.
-Chat apps such as Pumble provide myriads of emojis to help you express a range of emotions in a work-friendly manner.
+Of course, you can’t rely on body language in online communication, but you can use emojis to show that you mean well.
+Fortunately, team communication apps such as Pumble provide myriads of emojis to help you express a range of emotions in a work-friendly manner.

 Aggressive communication style